mbutler808/Sunyoung-Park-Rclass-project3/README.md

 * The repo has morphological measurement data of 14 plants species in the `Raw_data` folder.
 * The `Processing_code` folder contains several files that load the raw data, perform a bit of cleaning, and save the result in the `Processed_data` folder.
 * The `Analysis_code` folder contains several files that load the processed data, do an exploratory analysis, and fit a simple model.
 These files produce figures and some numeric output (tables), which are saved to the `results` folder.
-* The `Products` folder contains an example `bibtex` and CSL style files for references.
-Those files are used by the example manuscript and slides.
-* The  `Manuscript` folder contains a template for a report written as Quarto file.
+* The `Products` folder contains the Manuscript folder. `Manuscript` folder contains a report written as Quarto file.

 # Getting started